Netcracker/KubeMarine/documentation/Installation.md

     - PASSWORD
 ```

-If the enviroment variable is to be masked, it is allowed for use only in the following sections of the inventory:
+If the enviroment variable is to be masked, it is allowed to be used only in the following sections of the inventory:
 * `values`
 * `plugins.*.installation.procedures.*.helm.values_stdin`

-It is still allowed for use in Jinja2 [template](#template) files for plugins, in particular through recursive reference to the `values` section.
+It is still allowed to be used in Jinja2 [template](#template) files for plugins, in particular through recursive reference to the `values` section.

-The value of the variable must:
+The value of the variable must have the following features:
-* Be a single line.
+* It should be a single line.
-* Be 6 characters or longer
+* It should be 6 characters or longer.
-* Consist of Base64 alphabet (RFC4648) and any of `@`, `:`, `.`, and `~` characters.
+* It should consist of Base64 alphabet (RFC4648) and any of `@`, `:`, `.`, and `~` characters.

 The values of the secrets are masked with `******` in all logs of the deployer.
 They are also masked in the files that are produced on the deployer with the following exceptions:
 * kubeconfig
 * account-tokens.yaml
 * Backup file.
 For more information, refer to [backup_location](/documentation/Maintenance.md#backup_location-parameter) parameter of the `backup` procedure.
-* Files inside `dump/backup/` directory.
+* Files inside the `dump/backup/` directory.
   These files are normally deleted after the `backup` procedure is finished, but may still remain in case of abnormal exiting.

 It is the user responsibility to not share these files with those who have no access to the secrets.